-Reece studies BSc (Hons) Construction Management and spent a year on the Erasmus Exchange programme, enabling him to experience studying in Copenhagen, Denmark.
+Reece studies BSc (Hons) Construction Management and spent a year on an exchange programme, enabling him to experience studying in Copenhagen, Denmark.
 From recreating an infrastructure project to riding a bike through the streets of Copenhagen, Reece had the experience of a lifetime!

 During a presentation in the professional environmental and materials science module, we were made aware of the scheme.
 I then researched into it on the study abroad section of the BCU website and the options I had to travel on my course.
 KEA Copenhagen stood out to me and the course sounded really interesting.
 Studying abroad is something I’d never had the chance to experience before, so I decided to go for it!